Hiring for Impact, Not Industry: The Case for Cross-Sector Leaders

 How we manage risk in the search process

-The question we encourage clients to ask isn't "Have they done this exact job in our sector?" but "Can they learn our context quickly and bring something we don't already have?"
+As part of our consultative process, we encourage interview panels to shift their mindset from “Have they done this exact job in our sector?” to “Can they learn our context quickly and bring something we don’t already have?”
+This reframing helps teams focus on potential and impact, rather than familiarity.

 Reframing the brief

-We're not suggesting you ignore sector experience entirely.
-But we'd encourage you to weigh it against learning agility, cultural alignment, and the fresh perspective a cross-sector hire can bring.
+As part of our consultative approach, we help clients weigh specific sector knowledge against learning agility, cultural alignment and the fresh perspective a cross-sector hire can bring.

-If you're navigating a senior hire and wondering whether to look beyond your usual talent pool, we'd be happy to talk it through.
+If you're planning a senior hire and wondering whether to look beyond your usual talent pool, we'd be happy to help you shape the requirement.
 We can help you think about what's realistic for your role and timeline, and where widening the search might strengthen your shortlist.

 Get in touch at hello@ellwoodatfield.com or call us on 020 7340 6480.